Collocations for exchange - noun

 There were exchanges of goods between the two regions.

-She considered free language lessons a fair exchange for free accommodation.
+She considered free language lessons a fair exchange for a place to stay.

-She considered free language lessons a fair exchange for free accommodation.
+She considered free language lessons a fair exchange for a place to stay.

 2. angry conversation/argument